 I was checking my Facebook account when the post above appeared in my news-feed.
 I was so intrigued by the word suruhano because it is a word which I have never heard of in my life.
+Unfortunately, the term suruhano is not found in any of my Chabacano dictionaries.
 I asked my friend what it meant because he knows all the hondo Chabacano words; he told me that a suruhano is sort of a quack doctor.
 He gave a scenario wherein a person suddenly acquires the ability to jump amazing heights which is a symptom of someone turning into a supernatural being (e.g. werewolf, vampire, etc) and the suruhano would prescribe the first egg of a hen to this person as cure.

 I asked another friend and she also said that suruhano is a quack doctor.
 But she quickly backtracked and explained that a suruhano is someone who conducts exorcisms.